The 3 Major Classroom Management Problems

 Effective classroom management is essential in ensuring effective teaching and learning in every learning environment.
 I got to appreciate this better in my first week as a teacher in a middle school.
 I noted that students gain a lot if their teachers and schools are effective in managing their learning environment.

 Marzano (2000a) found that students gain more in terms of their education when their schools and teachers are effective in carrying out teaching and learning activities.
-Effective teachers at effective in managing his/her classroom environment to ensure it is safe and conducive for teaching and learning.
+Effective teachers at effective in managing his/her classroom environment to ensure it is safe and conducive to teaching and learning.

 (1) make smart choices on the most effective teaching methods;